 Anyone is welcome to wear a mask in the classroom if they so choose, and members of our classroom community may wear face coverings for any number of reasons.
 Please do not infer anything about vaccination or health status based on an individual's decision to mask.
 The people with whom you interact may have compelling but private reasons to remain masked.
 Please treat others the way you would want to be treated if your roles were reversed, and please remember to always carry a mask with you.

 For the most updated information on face covering protocols and distribution, please visit Cal Poly’s Roadmap website.

 Please follow the practices outlined in the Student Isolation and Quarantine Guide, which is designed to support students who have received a positive COVID-19 test, who are exhibiting symptoms of COVID-19, or who have been in close contact with someone with COVID-19.
 As your instructor, I support these practices because they will help maintain a healthy and safe classroom environment.

-As soon as you know you will be absent from class and/or unable to complete coursework for a known COVID-19 related issue, please email me right away, including proof of a yellow (quarantine) or red (isolation) campus pass status and/or a screenshot of the campus pass for the day of the absence(s).
+As soon as you know that you will be absent from class and/or unable to complete coursework as a result of a known COVID-19 related issue, please email me right away.
 If you are unable to contact me due to an extenuating circumstance, please follow the guidance outlined on the Instructor Notification of Student Absence webpage on the Dean of Students website to ensure someone connects with me about your absence(s).

 Please note that faculty are not required to teach a course in more than one modality.
 That means you likely will not be provided a virtual version of every lesson delivered in person or every course activity assigned.
-That said, I understand this remains a challenging time for all of us, and I will do my best to support you should you be asked to isolate or quarantine.
+That said, I understand this remains a challenging time for all of us, and I will do my best to support you should you be asked to isolate in place due to COVID-19.
 Please stay in touch with me about COVID-19-related absences; I will keep your status confidential.